 - The costs of medical treatment and rehabilitation, including surgeries, prescriptions, and physical/occupational therapy

-- Long-term care expenses if dog bite injuries result in serious permanent disabilities
+- Long-term care expenses if dog bite injuries result in permanent severe disabilities

 - Loss of wages or income if you miss time from work because of injuries suffered from a dog bite